zyvy/Udacity-SQL-Notes/Lesson-4-Subqueries-and-Temporary-Tables.md

 ### Scalar Subqueries

 A scalar subquery is placed in the SELECT clause of another query.
 They're useful when you want to return on column and one row from a query.
 They're performant and also useful when the data set is small.
 If a scalar subquery does not find a match, it returns NULL.
 If a scalar subquery finds multiple matches, it returns an error.
+Use Case for Scalar subquery placement:
+- It selects only one column or expression and returns one row, used in the select clause of the main query
+- It has the advantage of performance or if the data set is small

 Here's an example:
 ```sql